Mathes-S/Mathes-S/README.md

 ### 👨‍💻 About Me:
 💡 Passionate about merging technology and innovation to create meaningful digital experiences.
 🌟 Frontend Developer at Kissflow.ai, leading the shift from traditional websites to AI-driven experiences, - The FIRST AI WEBSITE in the SAAS Industry.
 🔹 Developed Kissflow Monica, an AI-powered interactive page that allows users to inquire about Kissflow’s capabilities.
-The first AI voice-enabled page, it provides instant responses after users complete the sign-up form, enhancing engagement and customer experience.
+It provides instant responses after users complete the sign-up form, enhancing engagement and customer experience.
 🤝 Leadership: Successfully managed and mentored a team of two, delivering high-impact projects on time.
 🛠️ Built internal marketing tools to streamline workflows, enable real-time data insights, and boost efficiency.
 📈 Optimized Core Web Vitals for Kissflow.com, improving performance, user experience, and search rankings.